NVIDIA/NVFlare/examples/advanced/nlp-ner/README.md

 # Federated Natural Language Processing

 ## Introduction
-This example shows how to use [NVIDIA FLARE](https://nvidia.github.io/NVFlare) on Natural Language Processing (NLP) task.
+This example shows how to use [NVIDIA FLARE](https://nvidia.github.io/NVFlare) for Natural Language Processing (NLP) tasks.
-It uses [BERT](https://github.com/google-research/bert) model via [huggingface](https://huggingface.co/bert-base-uncased)  on a Named Entity Recognition (NER) task using the [NCBI disease](https://pubmed.ncbi.nlm.nih.gov/24393765/) dataset.
-In this example we select [BERT-base-uncased](https://huggingface.co/bert-base-uncased) model.
+It uses a [BERT](https://github.com/google-research/bert) model from [huggingface](https://huggingface.co/bert-base-uncased)  on a Named Entity Recognition (NER) task using the [NCBI disease](https://pubmed.ncbi.nlm.nih.gov/24393765/) dataset.
+In this example, we select [BERT-base-uncased](https://huggingface.co/bert-base-uncased) model.

 This example is adapted from this [repo](https://github.com/PL97/federated-multi-modality-learning/).